ocavue/prosemirror-flat-list/.changeset/polite-kings-repair.md

 'prosemirror-flat-list': patch
 ---

-When collapsing a list node, make sure that the selection cursor won't be inside the hidden nodes.
+When collapsing a list node, make sure that the selection cursor won't stay inside hidden nodes.